FEILI13/FLINK/flink-1.12.0/docs/dev/stream/state/queryable_state.md

 They are defined in `QueryableStateOptions`.

 ### State Server
-* `queryable-state.server.ports`: the server port range of the queryable state server.
+* `query.server.ports`: the server port range of the queryable state server.
 This is useful to avoid port clashes if more than 1 task managers run on the same machine.
 The specified range can be: a port: "9123", a range of ports: "50100-50200", or a list of ranges and or points: "50100-50200,50300-50400,51234".
 The default port is 9067.
-* `queryable-state.server.network-threads`: number of network (event loop) threads receiving incoming requests for the state server (0 => #slots)
+* `query.server.network-threads`: number of network (event loop) threads receiving incoming requests for the state server (0 => #slots)
-* `queryable-state.server.query-threads`: number of threads handling/serving incoming requests for the state server (0 => #slots).
+* `query.server.query-threads`: number of threads handling/serving incoming requests for the state server (0 => #slots).

 ### Proxy
-* `queryable-state.proxy.ports`: the server port range of the queryable state proxy.
+* `query.proxy.ports`: the server port range of the queryable state proxy.
 This is useful to avoid port clashes if more than 1 task managers run on the same machine.
 The specified range can be: a port: "9123", a range of ports: "50100-50200", or a list of ranges and or points: "50100-50200,50300-50400,51234".
 The default port is 9069.
-* `queryable-state.proxy.network-threads`: number of network (event loop) threads receiving incoming requests for the client proxy (0 => #slots)
+* `query.proxy.network-threads`: number of network (event loop) threads receiving incoming requests for the client proxy (0 => #slots)
-* `queryable-state.proxy.query-threads`: number of threads handling/serving incoming requests for the client proxy (0 => #slots).
+* `query.proxy.query-threads`: number of threads handling/serving incoming requests for the client proxy (0 => #slots).

 ## Limitations